gdbooks/LegacyOpenGL/Chapter7/Binding.md

 There are a lot of other options, but seeing how those are the four texture types we can actually create, they are the only ones we care about.

-What happens if you set the
+What happens if you enable Texture2D, then try to bind a Texture1D object?
+Nothing.
+No errors, nothing.
+But also, nothing will be drawn.
+More often that not you will be using Texture2D for this argument.
+If you are not getting anything rendering on screen, make sure you have the right texture unit enabled.